Tracking and Mapping in Medical Computer Vision: A Review: Discussion

 \section{Discussion}

-We will begin with a summary discussion of each section (Section~\ref{sec:discussallmethods}), followed by some key points we believe are important to consider in Section~\ref{sec:discusskeypoints}.
-We will then pose a couple future directions and open questions in Section~\ref{sec:discussfuture}, and we will finally wrap it up with a conclusion in Section~\ref{sec:conclusion}.
+We will begin with a summary discussion of datasets (Section~\ref{sec:discussdata}), followed by a discussion of methods (Section~\ref{sec:discussallmethods}).
+These sections provide guidance for specific needs and limitations in datasets and methods.
+We then discuss some additional challenges and limitations that are shared between methods in Section~\ref{sec:discusskeypoints}.
+After which, we pose potential future research directions motivated by a snapshot of modern computer vision in Section~\ref{sec:discussuseful}.
+We conclude with some questions for the field as a whole in Section~\ref{sec:conclusion}.